-The Ascon cipher suite consists of a family of authenticated encryption designs Ascon together with the hash function Ascon-Hash that builds upon the eXtendable output function Ascon-XoF.
+The Ascon cipher suite consists of a family of authenticated encryption designs, together with a family of hash and extendable output functions.

 Authenticated encryption.
-For the authenticated encryption designs Ascon, the family members are parametrized by the key length $k \leq 160$ bits, the rate (data block size) r and internal round numbers a and b.
-Each design specifies an authenticated encryption algorithm $\mathcal{E}{k,r,a,b}$ and a decryption algorithm $\mathcal{D}{k,r,a,b}$.
-The authenticated encryption procedure $\mathcal{E}{k,r,a,b}$ takes as inputs a secret key K with k bits, a nonce (public message number) N with 128 bits, associated data A of arbitrary length and a plaintext P of arbitrary length.
+For the authenticated encryption designs Ascon, the family members are parameterized by the key length $k \leq 160$ bits, the rate (data block size) r and internal round numbers a and b.
+Each design specifies an authenticated encryption algorithm $\mathcal{E}{k,r,a,b}$ and a decryption algorithm $\mathcal{D}{k,r,a,b}$ .
+The authenticated encryption procedure $\mathcal{E}{k,r,a,b}$ takes as inputs a secret key K with k bits, a nonce (public message number) N with 128 bits, associated data A of arbitrary length, and a plaintext P of arbitrary length.
 It produces an output consisting of the authenticated ciphertext C of exactly the same length as the plaintext P plus an authentication tag T of size 128 bits, which authenticates both the associated data and the encrypted message: